atudomain/atudomain.github.io/_posts/2020-07-12-opendistro-elk.md

 # elasticmaster

 ### install elsticsearch
-Follow steps from official guide at https://opendistro.github.io/for-elasticsearch-docs/docs/install/rpm/. (it's the source of truth)
+Follow steps from official guide at [opendistro install rpm](https://opendistro.github.io/for-elasticsearch-docs/docs/install/rpm/). (it's the source of truth)

 ### generate certificates
-The easiest way is to follow official guide at https://opendistro.github.io/for-elasticsearch-docs/docs/security/configuration/generate-certificates/.
+The easiest way is to follow official guide at [opendistro generate certificates](https://opendistro.github.io/for-elasticsearch-docs/docs/security/configuration/generate-certificates/).
 It generates certificates for single hostname though.
 I recommend setting alternative names for the certificates.
 Then, the procedure is:
 - root CA (you could use CA already owned and skip this point):